Otto-Cristofer-Vanasaun/push-relabel-extraction/README.md

 `PR_nat.v` is the up-to-date file.
 It also includes the code to extract `VMap` and `EMap` to OCaml `Map` objects (commented out).
 Also includes the code to extract `VSet` and `ESet` to OCaml `Set` (commented out), as well as definitions and lemmas to generalise `VSet` and `ESet` to use type `T` instead of `list V` (in `SetSpec` and `MkSet`, also commented out).
 Finally, the definition of `Graph` through `VSet.t` and `ESet.t` (commented out).
 * OCaml \
 The folder `push-relabel` is an OCaml project, in which is the `bin` folder.
 The `bin` folder includes the file `main.ml`, where the result of the extraction can be found. \
 At the beginning of the `main.ml` file (up until the "Extracted from the push-relabel..." comment) is a line to ignore some warnings as well as the manually written definitions for `NatH`, `EdgeH` and `Hashtbl` structures.
-The definitions for `EdgeT`, `VerticeSet'` and `EdgeSet'` are unused.
+The definitions for `EdgeT`, `VertexSet'` and `EdgeSet'` are unused.
 The code includes definitions to make the program use `Map` instead of `Hashtbl`, but is commented out. \
 At the end of the `main.ml` file are functions for displaying the answer and time after running the program, with additional flow networks in the comments.
 * Python (flow network generation) \
   The folder `gen_flow` includes some flow networks and the Python script for generating them.